University of Jaffna

 The main campus is located in Thirunelvely, Jaffna.
 It also has faculties in Ariviyal Nagar near Kilinochchi, Kaithady and Maruthanarmadam near Chunnakam.
 It has thirteen faculties (Agriculture, Alied Health Science, Applied Science, Arts, Business Studies, Engineering, Graduate Studies, Hindu Studies, Management Studies and Commerce, Medicine, Science, Technology, and Technological Studies) and thirteen other academic units/centres.
 The university offers undergraduate and postgraduate courses that award various degrees.

 In 2016 the university had 7,972 students and 1,342 employees.
 It is the seventh largest university in Sri Lanka in student numbers.
 In 2015/16 the university admitted 3,009 undergraduates.
 UoJ had a recurrent budget of Rs.
 2.2 billion and a capital budget of Rs.
 1.2 billion in 2016.
 Its income in 2016 was Rs.
 3.5 billion of which Rs.
-3.4 billion (98%) was grant from the central government in Colombo.
+3.4 billion (98%) was a grant from the central government in Colombo.

-The chancellor and the Vice-chancellor are professors Sivasubramaniam Pathmanathan and Sivakolundu Srisatkunarajah respectively.
+The chancellor and the Vice-chancellor are Emeritus Professor Rajaratnam Kumaravadivel and Professor Sivakolundu Srisatkunarajah respectively.
 UoJ is a member of the Association of Commonwealth Universities.